zihengh1/SensorArray/README.md

 # SensorArray
-use raspberry pi 3 to get data from MIT sensor hello
+use raspberry pi 3 to get data from MIT sensor <br>
+hello